iberianpig/tig-explorer.vim/README.md

 ### Keymap on Tig

-Following commands are available on tig launched from tig-explorer
+Following commands are available on Tig launched from tig-explorer.
 ```
 e, <Ctrl-o>: edit on existing tab
 <Ctrl-t>   : edit on new tab